Generalized Residual Finiteness of Groups: Application to profinite rigidity

-If we take a group $\Gamma$ which is profinitely rigid and has finite abelianization, the group $\Gamma\wr\Gamma$ will have the same profinite completion as $\Gamma$, and so we cannot distinguish these two groups by their profinite completions.
+If there exists a group $\Gamma$ which is profinitely rigid and perfect, the group $\Gamma\wr\Gamma$ will have the same profinite completion as $\Gamma$, and so we would not be able to distinguish these two groups by their profinite completions.
 However, these groups may be distinguished in terms of $\alpha$-residual properties.
-For example, we may take $\Gamma=\PSL_2(\mathscr{E})$, for $\mathscr{E}$ the Eisenstein integers \cite{bridson2020absolute}; then $\Gamma\wr\Gamma$ has the same profinite completion as $\Gamma$, but the two groups are distinguished in terms of their $\omega\cdot 2$ chains by Theorem~\ref{thm:construction}.
+Note that all of the groups which are known to be absolutely profinitely rigid (see \cite{bridson2020absolute} and \cite{cheethamwest2022absolute}) have finite nontrivial abelianization, so are not perfect.